johnkerl/miller/docs/src/new-in-miller-6.md

 pages have been split up into separate pages.
 (See also [Structure of these documents](structure-of-these-documents.md).)

+One of the main feedback themes from the 2021 Miller User Survey was that some things should be easier to find.
+Namely, on each doc page there's now a banner across the top with things that should be one click away from the landing page (or any page): command-line flags, verbs, functions, glossary/acronyms, and a finder for docs by release.

 Since CSV is overwhelmingly the most popular data format for Miller, it is now discussed first, and more examples use CSV.